 This flan is so easy to make that if you’ve never made it before or even if you have, this is the recipe for you.
 It will not take you more than 10 minutes to prepare.
 The cooking time is an hour, but I promise this amazingly tasty flan is worth the wait.

-This delightful and creamy Spanish flan is the perfect finish after a tasty meal like my Pan-seared quick and easy chicken cutlets recipe or just the ideal dessert for holiday celebrations.
-Just one small slice will do the trick, so make sure to share it 🙂
+This delightful and creamy Spanish flan is the perfect dessert after enjoying a delicious dinner.
+Just one small piece, or maybe two😉 will do the trick, so make sure to share with friends and family!

 It’s almost impossible to think of any special occasion in my family that flan was not part of the menu.
 If you enjoy getting things done in advance, then this recipe is ideal.
 I recommend cooking the flan the day before as flan is always best served chilled.
 Not that it’s a crime to eat it warm; I know I have been guilty of that myself!

-Making a Spanish Flan is simple and easy; the trick with this sweet and creamy dessert is caramel.
+Making a Spanish Flan is simple; the trick with this sweet and creamy dessert is caramel.
 Some people might find this part a little intimidating, but I want to remove that fear.
 Let me share my process of making the best part of this flavorful dessert, the caramel.

 Tips and Tricks